Security-Onion-Solutions/securityonion-docs/quick-eval-non-iso.rst

     cd securityonion
     sudo bash so-setup-network

-- Follow the prompts and reboot if asked to do so.
+- Choose the ``EVAL`` option and then follow the prompts to configure your system.

-- Review the :ref:`post-installation` page.
+- Proceed to the :ref:`post-installation` page.